 Featured on the ELLE Decor and AD 100 lists of the best interior designers in the world, Jean-Louis Deniot has long been in the business of creating atmospheres.

-Deniot tailors each of his projects to his client’s needs, using his travels for inspiration.
-His flair for nodding to past time periods and refined colour palettes is the reason he has been booked for an endless list of impressive projects.
+Deniot uses his travels for inspiration, for nodding to past time periods and refined colors palettes, turning into the reason why he has been booked for an endless list of impressive projects.

-Joseph Dirand has built a career on incorporating a quintessentially French style of design into otherwise minimalist interiors.
-He emphasizes strong lines, classic elements, lighting, rich materials, particularly marble, and the telling detail that brings an interior to life.
-Amongst his main projects are shop interiors for Alexander Wang, home, hotel and restaurants interiors in Paris, New York, Beirut.
+Joseph Dirand has built a career incorporating a quintessential French style of design into otherwise minimalist interiors.
+He emphasizes strong lines, classic elements, lighting, rich materials, particularly marble, and the telling detail that brings life to an interior.

 At the forefront of the international design scene, Mathieu Lehanneur is one of the few designers of his contemporaries who can embrace as many different fields beyond furniture.